-There’s just something about truffles — the earthy fungi, not the chocolate — that is all at once irresistible, seductive and perfectly paired with everything from scrambled eggs to pasta to cheese to beer.
+There’s just something about truffles — the earthy fungi, not the chocolate — that is all at once irresistible, seductive and perfectly paired with everything from scrambled eggs and pasta to cheese and beer.

-Foraged by hand (or with the help of truffle dogs) from the ground in the shade of Douglas fir trees each fall and winter, wild black and white truffles are quintessential Oregon agricultural products that have only recently been discovered by the culinary world.
+Foraged by hand (or with the help of truffle dogs) from the ground in the shade of Douglas fir trees each fall and winter, wild black and white truffles are quintessential Oregon agricultural products that have only recently been discovered by the rest of the culinary world.

 Thousands of people from Oregon and beyond — both truffle connoisseurs and the truffle curious — attend each year to participate in dinners, tastings, demonstrations, workshops and foraging events.

-At the Fresh Truffle Marketplace in Eugene (Jan.
-27) and Newberg (Feb.
-17), you can sample fresh Oregon truffles and local wines, graze on artisan foods for sale, watch truffle cooking demos and get inspired to try it at home — and advance tickets are just $15 (or $20 with wine tasting).
+At the Fresh Truffle Marketplace in Eugene and Newberg, you can sample fresh Oregon truffles and local wines, graze on artisan foods for sale, watch truffle cooking demos and get inspired to try it at home — and advance tickets are just $15 (or $20 with wine tasting).

-For $15, you can see the world’s most talented truffle dogs race to find truffle-scented targets at The Joriad™ Truffle Dog Championship on Jan.
-24 in Eugene.
-(Sorry, Fido, the two-day truffle dog training is sold out for 2019, but tickets to the championship are still available.)
+For $15, you can see the world’s most talented truffle dogs race to find truffle-scented targets at The Joriad™ Truffle Dog Championship on in Eugene.
+There’s even a two-day truffle dog training, which sells out quickly, so get your tickets soon.

 Package deals like Terroir of Truffles in Newberg include all the tasty main events for one price.
-Other packages fall under themes, like The Urban Forager in Eugene, featuring the immersive culinary tours and events.
+Other packages fall under themes, like Grape and Grain in Eugene, featuring the immersive culinary tours and events.

-A star-studded lineup of award-winning Oregon and regional chefs will also be part of the events to showcase the versatility of truffles, including Gregory Gourdet of Departure, Matt Bennett of Sybaris, Greg and Gabi Denton of Ox, Jason French of Nedd Ludd and dozens more.
+A star-studded lineup of award-winning Oregon and regional chefs will also be part of the events to showcase the versatility of truffles, including Rocky Maselli of Marché, Sarah Schafer of Irving Street Kitchen, Ben Jones of Alderbrook Resort & Spa, Robin Jackson of Two Birds Catering and dozens more.

 But the festival is more than just a huge tasting event.
 It’s about demystifying this playful wintertime ingredient, which has recently been popping up on more menus around the state.
 Oregon chefs used to receive unripe truffles that were largely raked from the forest floor.
 Now truffle dogs are the preferred foraging method, which means truffles are unearthed at their peak of ripeness.
 The happy result is a higher quality of truffle on the plate.